 A good tactic in producing an organised essay is to start your essay by providing simple arguments.
 It does not mean that only simple arguments should be part of the essay.
 Relatively complex or difficult arguments should also be placed later in the main body of the essay.

-Get the Readers on your Side
+Get the Readers on Your Side

-As an example, by presenting a simple, well-understood scientific argument early on, you start to get your readers on board.
-You then present another argument that can be seen as a logical progression from the first.
 When you raise a more complex and possibly contentious argument, it helps if you can apply principles from your initial example.
-If the readers agreed with the basic argument, logically they would agree with the more complex version.
+If the readers agreed with the basic argument, logically, they would agree with the more complex version.

 Know your Audience